TiGz/micronaut-graphql-arango-payments/GAGA.md

 ### Why GraphQL is a better choice than REST for a new API
 Here is a [great intro to GraphQL](https://www.imaginarycloud.com/blog/graphql-vs-rest) which goes into much more depth than I will here.

-The main advantages of a GraphQL combine together to create both a superior client application development experience and a more performant mobile/web app:
+The main advantages of a GraphQL combine to create both a superior client application development experience and a more performant mobile/web app:
 * The schema defines the interface between client and server in a standardised manner
 * The schema is fully and interactively explorable via the GraphIQL explorer/console
 * Each client is in full control of the data they request which makes for a faster UI